 D. No member shall be eligible to serve for more than two successive five-year terms.
-After the expiration of an unexpired term to which appointed, or for an appointment described in subsection B 3 a, b, c, or d above, a member may serve one additional five-year term.
+After the expiration of an unexpired term to which appointed, or for an appointment described in subdivision B 3 a, b, c, or d of this section, a member may serve one additional five-year term.